maddiehenniger/nf-imputation-pipeline/README.md

 ### Required Input Files

 The following are the user-required files for the pipeline to work.
 Please note the required input file extensions, expected file format, and pipeline assumptions for each file type.
 IMPORTANT: The input files for this are assumed to be in BCF/VCF(.gz) format and have already been filtered for the analysis-appropriate quality, allele frequencies, missingness, etc. The user must be aware of how including low-quality base calls in the dataset may impact downstream imputation accuracies.
+The test samples must currently also have the AC/AN tags filled prior to supplying to the pipeline.

 The pipeline will automatically detect where your sample(s), reference(s), and optionally, your genetic map(s) are located using your user-provided metadata sheets that are specified in your `nextflow.config` file.
 For details on how to populate these, please see below sections.